El Mozote massacre: 2016 reopening of inquiry

 In 2016, Judge Jorge Guzmán reopened the judicial inquiry into the massacre, following the overturning of the amnesty law by the Salvadoran Supreme Court.
 However, the inquiry faced obstruction from the Bukele administration.
 President Bukele ordered the army to block Guzmán from executing a search warrant at the military archives and barracks and further accused Guzmán and the families of the victims of being part of a plot against his government.

 In April 2021, Stanford professor Terry Karl testified before the inquiry that United States military advisor Allen Bruce Hazelwood was likely present during the massacre, based on documents and interviews.
 According to Karl, Hazelwood was with Colonel Monterrosa at the Atlácatl barracks at the start of the massacre, and accompanied Monterrosa by helicopter to the ongoing massacre.
 Karl alleged that the United States government engaged in a "sophisticated cover-up operation" to conceal the massacre and American presence.
-Karl also revealed that in 1982, Assistant Secretary of State for Human Rights Elliot Abrams told the director of Human Rights Watch about the presence of an American advisor at El Mozote in private conversation.
+Karl also revealed that in 1982, Assistant Secretary of State for Human Rights Elliott Abrams told the director of Human Rights Watch about the presence of an American advisor at El Mozote in private conversation.
 Hazelwood denied the allegations of being present during the massacre, stating that he was actually 100 miles away training soldiers of the Atlácatl Battalion at the time.

 In September 2021, the inquiry was effectively ended as Guzmán was removed as judge and forced to retire by Bukele following judicial reforms many saw as being targeted against the inquiry.
 Guzmán and other judges who opposed his firing have since faced harassment and retaliation by unknown perpetrators, the police, and government officials.

+In popular culture

+A 2026 movie titled Fireflies at El Mozote is based on the events in the massacre.
+It talks about a boy seeking revenge, after having survived and witnessed government forces brutality killing his family and destroying his village.
+It premiered in the United States on April 17.